dmatveev/opencv/doc/tutorials/gapi/face_beautification/face_beautification.markdown

-As we can see, to minimize the frequency of memory allocations the `std::vector::reserve()` function is used; we can pass the real quantity of points to store in `cntEyeBottom` through the `capacity` argument if we know it apriory.
+As we can see, to minimize the frequency of memory allocations the `std::vector::reserve()` function is used; we can pass the real quantity of points to be stored in `cntEyeBottom` through the `capacity` argument if we know it apriory.

+Why isn't memory allocated at the beginning of the `getEyeEllipse()` function?
+The reason is the `cv::ellipse2Poly()` feature: instead of just filling out the given array the function assigns to it an array of points created inside;
+therefore, there is no sense to allocate memory before `cv::ellipse2Poly()` call.

-The rest of the function is parameters preparation for the `cv::ellipse2Poly()` function call.
+The rest of the `getEyeEllipse()` function is parameters preparation for the `cv::ellipse2Poly()` function call.

 ![Ellipse2poly illustration](modules/imgproc/doc/pics/ellipse.svg)

 What is to be defined:
-- the ellipse center and the X axis counted by two eye Points;
+- the ellipse center and the X half-axis counted by two eye Points;
-- the Y axis counted according to the assumption that an average eye width is 1/3 of its length;
+- the Y half-axis counted according to the assumption that an average eye width is 1/3 of its length;
 - the start and end angles which are 0 and 180 (see the picture above)
 - the angle delta: how frequently (which causes by how much points) the ellipse will be approximated;